ChrisRG/poem-analyzer/README.md

-# poem-analyzer
+# poem-analyzer    p lines[line_num]
+    p scanned_lines[line_num]

-Very rudimentyary script for scanning the meter of English poetry!
+Rather rudimentary script for scanning the meter of English poetry!
+Still has a lot of work to do.

 ## Example